 We eat raspberries and tiny strawberries from the vines, hold ripe purple eggplants in our hands and shove our noses into bouquets of fresh basil as he tells me of the handmade pumpkin and sage ravioli he has in mind for my supper.

 The season is coming to a close on the Coast, says Chef.
 We stand in the garden, sensing this in the now-misty wind.
-Down in the village of Amalfi, my ferry to Capri is cancelled due to choppy waters.
+Down in the village of Amalfi, my ferry to Capri is canceled due to choppy waters.

 Very soon Monastero Santa Rosa and most shops and restaurants along the Coast will close until spring.
 I am lucky to have been one of its last guests this year.

 Chef says any vegetables he doesn’t use this week will be left on the vines for the winter, perhaps first feeding little foxes and birds, and then feeding the earth.
 A day, a night, a season will pass.
 The earth, sea, wind and sky will conspire once more.